 How to Apply

-The call for applications to the Equality Fund 2018/19 is now open.
+The call for applications to the Equality Fund 2018/19 is now CLOSED.
+The process will re-open in autumn 2019.

 - Before you apply, please read the Information for Project Organisers page and the Equality Fund Terms of Reference.
 You must be sure that you can fulfil all the Equality Fund Terms and Conditions, bearing in mind that running an Equality Fund project is a serious time commitment

 - Complete the application form and return to email@example.com by 5pm on Friday 9 November 2018

-- Applications will be assessed and shortlisted by the Equality Fund Subcommitee (membership below)
+- Applications will be assessed and shortlisted by the Equality Fund Subcommittee (membership below)

 - The Equality Officer will contact all applicants in mid-November to inform them of the subcommittee's decision